 Descriptions for recent courses.
 Syllabi available upon request.

-Political Inquiry (undergraduate research methods) — This course introduces students to the scientific method as used by social scientists.
-Student practice skills such as quantitative reasoning, clear and concise writing, and applied statistical analysis in R. This course helps students become better consumers of data, information, and research.
+Political Inquiry (undergraduate quantitative methods) — This course introduces students to the quantitative methods used by social scientists.
+Student practice skills such as quantitative reasoning, data collection and management, and applied statistical analysis in R. This course helps students become better producers of data, information, and research.

 Money, Media, and Politics — This course focuses on the implications of the current media and campaign finance landscape for the functioning of American government, including its impact on public policy.
 Students practice skills transferable to the workplace, such as creative thinking, writing clearly and concisely, and time management.